 How KeepTruckin can help

-The KeepTruckin ELD monitors drivers for high-risk events, such as hard braking, hard cornering, and hard acceleration.
+The KeepTruckin ELD also monitors drivers for high-risk events, such as hard braking, hard cornering, and hard acceleration.
 Whenever the ELD detects any risky driving behavior, it automatically sends an alert.

 Fleet managers can also see exactly how their drivers are performing with Safety Scores for individual drivers as well as for the overall fleet.